SomeGTAVCCodes/GTA-Vice-City-PS2/README.md

 ---- GTA Vice City Cheats & Debug Hybrid ----
 * The readme provided within the "GTA-Vice_City-Hybrid-ModKit" will guide you through the changes required to make the best version possible.
 * In short you can create 2 versions;

+[Hybrid 1 - Any Version Upgrade]
+[1] Update any version to the be the best it can be using the version you have.
+* create the best possible PS2 version
+* Fixes, updates & improvements
+* comprehensive cheats and documentation

-[Hybrid 1 - Pal 2002 Beta Cheats & Debug Upgrade]
+[Hybrid 2 - Pal 2002 Beta Cheats & Debug Upgrade]
-[1] the cheats & debug hybrid based on pal 2002 beta .elf
+[2] the cheats & debug hybrid based on pal 2002 beta .elf
 * Creating an updated version of PAL 2002 beta
 * Cheats & debug functions upgraded with new cheats added.
 * Using binary difference patch files the beta is not required to create this only whatever version you own
-* Creating Hybrid [1] will be done using patch files and is less than 4MB :)

-[Hybrid 1 - Pal 2002 Beta Cheats & Debug Upgrade]
-[2] Update any version to the be the best it can be using the version you have.
-* create the best possible PS2 version
-* Fixes, updates & improvements
-* comprehensive cheats and documentation
-* * Creating Hybrid [2] requires about 7MB

 [Instructions]
 * Download the "GTA-Vice_City-Hybrid-ModKit" from MODDB